johan162/office-seating-optimizer/README.md

 the server being overloaded.***

-## 2.1 Getting a free tier Gemini AI
+## 2.1 Getting a free tier Gemini AI API Key

 The free version is enough for this application aas long as it is acceptable that from time to time you may get a message that the server is overloaded and to try again.